 The appeal was motivated in large part by concerns about the loss of the historic view from Campanile Way on the UC Berkeley campus down to the Golden Gate.
 Hahn said she didn’t want to oppose the project but could not “bring myself to vote to take away that view.”

-More than 50 people, many of whom were young, diverse UC Berkeley students, pleaded with council not to prioritize a view over the housing that’s so sorely lacking in the city.
+More than 50 people, many of whom were young, racially diverse UC Berkeley students, pleaded with council not to prioritize a view over the housing that’s so sorely lacking in the city.
 Community members credited the “More Student Housing Now” group for mobilizing that faction.

 Many supporters of the appeal asked council to send the project back to the zoning board so it could be turned into a shorter building.
 The demographics of those speakers offered a sharp contrast to the student group: Nearly all of the 18 or so speakers asking for a remand were older, white longtime Berkeley residents.